Ashish7129/Graph_Sampling/README.md

 object = sampling.Snowball()
 sampled_graph = object.snowball(G,size,k)
 ```

- >instance of the class
- >Snowball class - snowball function
+obejct is the instance of the class Snowball.
+Class having the snowball function which have 3 parameters as
- >G : Original Graph / Whole Graph, size: number of nodes you need to sampled, k: initial set of k nodes
+G : Original Graph / Whole Graph, size: number of nodes you need to sampled, k: initial set of k nodes